jayprakashlohar/Revision-Notes/JS.md

  ## Asynchronous way:
  It never waits for each operation to complete, rather it executes all operations in the first only.
 The result of each operation will be handled once the result is available*

+### SOME MORE JS QUESTION

+## difference between var let const ?

+Var, Let, and Const are all used to declare variables in JavaScript.
+Var is used for globally scoped or function scoped variables.
+Let is used for block scoped variables.
+Const is used for block scoped variables that are read-only and cannot be reassigned.

+## spread operator?
+The spread operator (...) is used to expand elements in an iterable object, such as an array, into a list of arguments.
+It can be used to spread elements of an array into a function's arguments, or to spread an array into another array.

+## what is rest operator ?
+The Rest Operator is a syntax used in JavaScript to create a new array out of the existing array's elements, excluding the last one.
+The operator is represented by three dots (...) and it is used to gather all remaining elements into an array.
+It can also be used to pass an indefinite number of arguments to a function.

+## what is Arrow function ?
+Arrow functions are a new syntax for writing JavaScript functions.
+They are shorter and more concise than traditional function expressions and are best suited for non-method functions.
+Arrow functions do not have their own this, arguments, super, or new. target bindings.

+## what is Destructuring ?
+Destructuring is a feature of JavaScript that allows you to extract values from arrays and objects and assign them to variables.
+It helps simplify code by allowing you to quickly assign values to variables without having to write multiple lines of code.

+## what is Default Params?
+Default params are parameters that are given a default value if no other value is specified when a function is called.
+It allows a function to be called without arguments, or with only some of the arguments specified.

+## what is Template Literals ?
+Template Literals are strings that allow embedded expressions.
+They are surrounded by backticks (` `) and can contain placeholders which are represented using ${expression}.
+Template literals can be used for string interpolation and multi-line strings.

+## what is Optional Chaining?
+Optional chaining is a feature in JavaScript that allows developers to access, assign, and invoke objects, properties, and methods safely and with ease.
+It is used to prevent errors by allowing them to write code without having to check whether a property or method exists.
+Optional chaining simplifies the syntax of dealing with nested objects and prevents having to write code to handle undefined values.

+## Classes in js?
+In JavaScript, classes are special functions that can be used to create objects and define their properties and methods.
+Classes provide a much cleaner and simpler way to create objects with their own properties and methods, compared to object literals or constructor functions.

+##